Specs / Specs

 Check-run write 4xxApp webhook logany → installation revoked or token expired

-A infra/grafana/ dashboard ships in V4 once OTel export is wired.
+A infra/grafana/ dashboard is Planned (V4) once OTel export is wired.

 Reference: ship-ready checklist